-- 89. Osteopathic educational institutions have had considerable experience of making adjustments that enabled students with disabilities and health impairments to complete training, to graduate, register and to practise osteopathy.
-This section highlights considerations and indicative examples of the broad spectrum of adjustments that can benefit disabled students, or those with a health impairment.27 - 90.
+- 89. Osteopathic educational providers have had considerable experience of making adjustments that enabled students with disabilities and health conditions to complete training, graduate, register and practise osteopathy.
+This section highlights considerations and indicative examples of the broad spectrum of adjustments that can benefit students with disabilities and/or health conditions.23 - 90.
 It is good practice to ask the student what they consider is needed, but it is not their responsibility to suggest what adjustments are required.
-Osteopathic educational institutions do not have to make every adjustment a student requests, but they cannot claim that an adjustment is unreasonable simply because it is inconvenient or expensive. - 91.
+Osteopathic educational providers do not have to make every adjustment a student requests, but they cannot claim that an adjustment is unreasonable simply because it is inconvenient or expensive. - 91.
 Deciding what is reasonable can be challenging.
-Section 3 highlighted some of the more significant considerations as: - how effective the adjustment will be in overcoming the difficulty - whether it is practicable to make the adjustment - what financial and other costs are involved - the amount of disruption it will cause the availability of financial or other assistance.
+Section 3 highlighted some of the more significant considerations as: - how effective the adjustment will be in overcoming the difficulty

-27 See also: Equality Challenge Unit, 2010, Managing reasonable adjustments in higher education, London ECU: www.ecu.ac.uk/publications/managing-reasonable-adjustments-in-higher-education
+23 See also: Equality Challenge Unit, 2010, Managing reasonable adjustments in higher education, London ECU: www.ecu.ac.uk/publications/managing-reasonable-adjustments-in-higher-education